 8. FEW commercial detergents contain CITRIC ACID.

 Citric acid helps take all those hardwater deposits and keeps them suspended in the wash water so they don’t settle on anything.
-Citric acid is more often found in rinse aids and dishwasher cleaners.
+Citric acid is more often found in rinse aids and dishwasher cleaners, like Lemi Shine.
 If you are getting sediment on your plastics, this is where you can turn first.
 It will work better in the rinse compartment than vinegar, but I have no idea how strong to mix it.

 9. CITRIC ACID reacts with WASHING SODA.